EDUC 566 (URBS 566) Cross Cultural Awareness

 - Contribute to creating a campus climate that fosters understanding.

-- Apply for entrance into a academic course.
+- Apply for entrance into academic course (students must receive permit in order to register).

-- Attend a weekend retreat (Friday - Sunday) a the beginning of the semester.
+- Attend a day-long retreat (usually Saturday or Sunday) a the beginning of the semester.

-- Weekly 3 hour class sessions at the Greenfield Intercultural Center.
+- Class meets weekly for 3 hour sessions at the Greenfield Intercultural Center (3708 Chestnut St.).

-- Complete assignments as designated in the syllabus (usually includes readings, refection papers, in-class facilitation, and a final research project.
+- Complete assignments as designated in the syllabus, which usually includes readings, refection papers, in-class facilitation, and a final research project.

 - Earn graduate level course credit.